o2r-project/api/docs/public-share.md

 ## Example data

-For testing purposes you can the following sciebo public share.
+For testing purposes you can use the following public share.
 It contains a few ready-to-use compendia found in the [o2r-bagtainers](https://github.com/o2r-project/o2r-bagtainers) project:

 `https://uni-muenster.sciebo.de/index.php/s/7EoWgjLSFVV89AO`